Phase transition for accessibility percolation on hypercubes: Accessibility percolation: antipodal case

 It remains to show that $p_{H_2'}$ is bounded from below by a positive constant $1-K$.
 To this end, we note that if we only consider the good path in $\tilde H_2$ (from $a_2$ to $b_2$) which only updates Coordinate $1$ and Coordinate $3$ once and Coordinate $3$ is updated before Coordinate $1$ (that is, in the associated sequence the numbers 1 and 3 occur precisely once each and 3 occurs ahead of 1), such path must be contained in $H_2'$.
-Clearly, the number of such open paths has the second moment less than $\E Z^2_{N-2,x_c+\epsilon_N/3,\text{good}}$ and the first moment within an absolute multiplicative constant of $\E Z_{N-2,x_c+\epsilon_N/3}$ (i.e., the first moment is at least $C_{11}(N-2)\sinh^{N-3}(x)\cosh x\cdot x^2/2$ for a constant $C_{11}>0$).
-Combined with Lemma~\ref{lem-first-moment} and Corollary~\ref{cor-second-moment}, this yields that $p_{H_2'} \geq 1-K$ for some constant $K<1$.
-This completes the proof of the proposition. \end{proof}
+Clearly, the number of such accessible paths has second moment less than $\E Z^2_{N-2,x_c+\epsilon_N/3,*}$ and first moment within an absolute multiplicative constant of $\E Z_{N-2,x_c+\epsilon_N/3,*}$ (indeed, the first moment is at least $C_1(N-2)\sinh^{N-3}(x)\cosh x\cdot (\frac x {\sinh x})^2\cdot \frac 1 2$ where $x=x_c+\epsilon_N/3$).
+Combined with Lemma~\ref{lem-first-moment} and Corollary~\ref{cor-second-moment}, this yields that $p_{H_2'} \geq 1-K-o_N(1)$ for some constant $K<1$.
+This completes the proof of the proposition. \end{proof} \paragraph{Proof of \eqref{eq-mainthm-lower}: antipodal case} Applying Proposition~\ref{eq-augmenting} recursively (starting from $C=0$) completes the proof of \eqref{eq-mainthm-lower}.